 How To Get a Free Sample of OptiMind:

-- Make sure to click this button: GET OPTIMIND SAMPLE for the opportunity to receive a free sample.
+- Make sure to click this button for the opportunity to receive a free sample.
 On that page, make sure to click the button labeled “TRY IT FREE”.

 - After clicking on that button, you will be brought down to the bottom of the page where you will enter your personal information.

 - After entering your personal information, you’ll reach the final page asking you for your credit card information.
 Keep in mind, you will NOT be charged for the sample when entering your CC information, you will only be charged $1.00 for shipping.
 Once you receive your sample capsules, you have 14 days to try the product out.
 If you do not like OptiMind, then you will log into your OptiMind account and cancel your subscription.
 When your subscription is canceled, you will never be charged another dime.
 On the other hand, if you did enjoy the sample of OptiMind, then you may sit tight and have a monthly bottle shipped and billed to you.

 The main ingredients in the capsules are called nootropics.
 For simplicity, Optimind is a nootropic supplement or another commonly named variation, a nootropic stack.
 These nootropics drugs are cognitive boosting substances that have been dubbed as “smart drugs”.
 Here are a few nootropics that are found in OptiMind:

 This nootropic reduces stress in the brain which allows for better long-term memory and focus.

 This nootropic improves memory while reducing anxiety and stress.
 It’s actually used to treat individuals with Alzheimer’s disease.